 According to Buffett, following past trends is much less important than identifying new opportunities.
 When deciding whether to invest in a company, focus on what's in its future, not its history.

 Don't stay stuck in the past when it comes to your mortgage either.
-No matter how long you've held onto your current home loan, consider trading it in for a new one at today's ultra-low mortgage rates.
+No matter how long you've held onto your current home loan, consider refinancing to take advantage of today's lowest-ever mortgage rates.

 3. When investing, innovate — don't follow

 Adopting a herd mentality is a surefire way to get middling results, Buffett believes.
 "You need to divorce your mind from the crowd," he has said.

 It's tough, but you have to break out from the pack by developing your own investing strategy based on your knowledge and experience.
 "To be a successful investor you must divorce yourself from the fears and greed of the people around you, although it is almost impossible," Buffett says.

 At the same time, be open to good advice.
 Financial planning services — which today are affordable and available online — can help guide you toward your dream retirement.

 4. Live frugally